genielabs/discreet/README.md

 - integrated YouTube video search
 - dark theme

+Discreet has been tested with [InspIRCD](https://github.com/inspircd/inspircd) with *websocket* module enabled.
+You can change server connection properties by editing the file `src/assets/server-list.json`.

+**PLEASE NOTE**

+The file `src/app/irc-client-service/irc-client-service.ts` only contains a basic and draft implementation of IRC client protocol.
+Full protocol specifications are available from [IRCv3 Specifications](https://ircv3.net/irc/).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server